Partnerships

 -

-Living Well with Psychosis – Research and Services
+Living Well with Psychosis

 The Living Well with Psychosis programme supports work that focuses on people affected by psychosis, including those living with diagnoses like bipolar disorder, schizophrenia, and schizoaffective disorder.
+We fund research and initiatives to improve mental health services, and we support community organisations providing complementary services.

 Projects we've funded